sripwoud/flight-surety/README.md

 ### Oracles

-Oracles inform the smart contract about the status of a flight.
+The oracles inform the smart contract about the status of a flight.
 Flight status is requested by submitting a corresponding request to the oracles.
-As soon as 3 oracles provides concurring opinion, the flight status is updated accordingly.
+As soon as 3 oracles provide concurring opinion, the flight status is updated accordingly.
 **Oracles are simulated**: they generate a random status code on the server side.

 ## Architecture